pfeinsper/21b-indago-rfid-conformance-tester/docs-src/hardware.md

 This component encompasses both the Preamble and Frame-sync functions, and receives flags to determine which one, if any, will be activated.

-The Frame-sync is responsible for defining and regulating the interval at which information is sent to the TAG, and sharing this interval to all other SENDER components, so that they can communicate within the correct time intervals.
+The Frame-sync is responsible for defining and regulating the interval at which information is sent to the tag, and sharing this interval to all other SENDER components, so that they can communicate within the correct time intervals.
 This period, named tari, must be within the range defined in the protocol, and have a variation of less than 1% between each pulse.

 ![Frame-sync](./hardware/Framesync.png){style= "width: 70%"}

 *EPC UHF Gen2 Air Interface Protocol, p 29*

-The Preamble is responsible for the first wave of information sent to the TAG for each new command, and it defines which tari will be used throughout the next command.
-This component needs to be activated for every command that is sent to the TAG, except when more than one command is sent in sequence, without a response in between.
+The Preamble is responsible for the first wave of information sent to the tag for each new command, and it defines which tari will be used throughout the next command.
+This component needs to be activated for every command that is sent to the tag, except when more than one command is sent in sequence, without a response in between.
 In this case, the preamble informed will be valid for all subsequent commands, until a response is requested.

 ![Preamble](./hardware/Preamble.png)
 *EPC UHF Gen2 Air Interface Protocol, p 29*